-- Two new concrete ramps, which are similar to recreational boat ramps seen at private marinas.
+- Two new concrete ramps, which are similar to recreational boat ramps observed at marinas.
 There would be paving for amphibious vehicle parking, personal vehicle parking, staging equipment, and amphibious vehicle washing. - There would be four support buildings for administration, small boat storage, and maintenance. - A new access road would be provided from Marine Corps Drive.